Ciantic/mpeg1audio/README.markdown

 `docs/EpyDoc for MPEGMeta.launch`.
 Currently the launch configuration has one hard-coded file path, so it is wise to edit this configuration before using it.

+There is also launch configuration for unit testing `tests/Tests for mpegmeta.launch`, it seems to be dependant on naming of `mpegmeta` in workspace.

 ### pylint

 All source files are also analyzed using pylint, and in ideal case all source